-For assessment year 2012, on a statewide basis, Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.94).
-The state met the standard for the coefficient of dispersion for residential property (COD = 14 percent) and for nonresidential property (COD = 20 percent).
+For assessment year 2015, on a statewide basis, Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.95).
+The state met the standard for the coefficient of dispersion for residential property (COD = 11 percent) and for nonresidential property (COD = 19 percent).

-At the county level, 36 counties had median ratios within the IAAO standard of 0.90 to 1.10.
-Three counties were not within the IAAO standard.
+At the county level, 35 counties had median ratios within the IAAO standard of 0.90 to 1.10.
+Four counties were not within the IAAO standard.

-Twenty-five counties had a residential property coefficient of dispersion between 5-15 percent and met the IAAO standard.
-Eleven counties had coefficients of dispersion for residential properties greater than 15 percent and one county had a residential COD below five.
+Twenty-seven counties had a residential property CODs that met IAAO standard of between 5-15 percent.
+Nine counties had CODs for residential properties greater than 15 percent and one county had a COD below five.
 Data by class of property are not available for Columbia and Garfield Counties.

-Twenty-three counties were within the IAAO suggested coefficient of dispersion range for nonresidential property of 5-20 percent.
-Thirteen counties had CODs above 20 percent for nonresidential properties and one county had a nonresidential COD below five.
-Data by class of property are not available for Columbia and Garfield Counties.
+Twenty-seven counties were within the IAAO suggested COD range for nonresidential property of 5-20 percent.
+Eleven counties had CODs for nonresidential properties above 20 percent and one county had a COD less than five.
+Data by class of property are not available for Columbia and Garfield Counties so all sales in these counties were grouped and analyzed as nonresidential properties.